dun-n/MushroomSense/README.md

 ## Wizard

-The wizard is a work in progress, the idea is to make the installation stand alone and not require the arduino IDE but I the driver for the board is still required so that needs to be installed on your computer before the wizard will work.
-The simplest way to install all the nessiary drivers and flash the code to the board is probably still using the arduino IDE.
+The Wizard can be downloaded for Linux and Windows from the [Releases Page](https://github.com/dun-n/MushroomSense/releases) of this project.
+Download the package for your OS and Follow the instructions for your OS Bellow.

 ### Linux

-Unzip the folder and open it in a terminal window. run `./wizard`
+* Unzip the folder and open it in a terminal window. run `./wizard`
+* If you don't see the port for the board listed you may need to run it as su `sudo ./wizard`

 ### Windows

+* First you'll also need to install the [CP2104 USB Driver](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) to connect to the Feather HUZZAH over USB.

-Unzip the folder and double click wizard.exe
+* Next Unzip the folder and double click wizard.exe

 ### MacOS
 Currently the only option is to run the wizard from source.
 The Windows and Linux executables are built using